-The Rathlackan monuments, three court cairns and a collapsed wedge, are found on the north coast of Mayo with fine views over Lackan strand and Killala Bay.
-The main site is a well preserved court cairn set within its own enclosure within a system of neolithic field walls similar to the nearby Ceide Fields.
+The Rathlackan monuments, three court-cairns and a collapsed wedge, are found on the north coast of Mayo with fine views over Lackan strand and Killala Bay.
+The main site is a well preserved court-cairn set within its own enclosure within a system of field walls similar to the nearby Ceide Fields.

 The Rathlackan monument has a fine court built from drystone chunks of limestone.
-A pair of well matched jambs lead into a fine chamber of three compartments.
+A pair of well matched jambs lead into a well-preserved chamber of three compartments.
 The enormous roofing flags have been lifted off the chamber and lie close by.
 The ground is very wet and spongy: the chamber is full of sphagnum moss.
 The site was excavated by Gretta Byrne, who is the head guide at the Ceide Fields.

 Details from the 1992 excavations are available online.
 Here is a section from Excavations.ie.